 - Price to Quality – it’s not cheap, but you get exceptional value at this price point.

 - Investment for years – this mic will satisfy all your needs.
-It is a kind of product I love.
+It is the kind of product I love.
 When you buy it, you can be sure that you will be able to stick with it for years and years to come.
 There will be no need for a replacement or an upgrade.

 What is the best Shure SM7B audio interface?

-In our Shure SM7B revuew we matched it with a Focusrite Scarlett 2i2.
+In our Shure SM7B review, we matched it with a Focusrite Scarlett 2i2. (check current price).
 It is an optimal combination for use in a home or remote recording environment.
 Together they operate exceptionally well, delivering sample rates of up to 24 bits/ 192 kHz.

 To learn more about audio interfaces, check our detailed audio interface guide.

 What is the best Shure SM7B XLR cable?

-If you are looking for the ideal XLR cable for your SM7B, the Mogami Gold or Mogami Reference Studio Cables are the right choices for you.
+If you are looking for the ideal XLR cable for your SM7B, the Mogami Gold (check current price) is the right choice for you.

 Mogami Gold is sometimes hard to get in certain parts of the world, hence the Reference Studio Cable is the second recommendation.
 Both use the same Neglex Quad cable in their designs.